Central Line-Associated Bloodstream Infections (CLABSI)

 One of the most important factors of management of a central line is the nursing management of this device and the person.
 This not only includes assessing the patient for risk factors of potentially developing an infection but also ensuring preventative measures are in place and management of the central line occurs by a no-touch aseptic technique.

-The use of maintenance checklists as well as insertion bundles can also be used to standardise central line care and has been found to reduce the incidence of CLABSI from occurring (Schulman et al. 2011).
+The use of maintenance checklists as well as insertion bundles can also be used to standardise central line care and has been found to reduce the incidence of CLABSI from occurring (ANZICS 2020).

 The nurse must manage the central line according to their local hospital policy and procedures, however, this management can include the following:

-- Disinfect hubs, needless connectors and injection ports prior to CVC use
+Disinfect hubs, needle connectors and injection ports prior to CVAD use and as per protocol;

-- Monitor the CVC dressing and use of chlorhexidine sponges and topical antibiotics
+Monitor the CVAD dressing and use of chlorhexidine products and topical antibiotics;

 (CDC 2017; Chopra et al. 2013)

-The nurse must also educate the patient in the management of their central line and how they can also help protect themselves against a possible CLABSI.
+Healthcare professionals should also educate patients in the management of their central line and how they can help protect themselves against a possible CLABSI.
 These include:

-The nurse must also monitor for any signs or symptoms of a CLABSI, as well as other complications which may occur, such as air embolism, catheter damage, catheter migration and occlusion.
-Therefore, in the management of central lines and prevention of CLABSI, the role of the nurse is essential.
+The healthcare professional must also monitor for any signs or symptoms of a CLABSI, as well as other complications such as air embolism, catheter damage, catheter migration and occlusion.